-- Peak serum levels are achieved faster after intravenous than intramuscular injection, - Half-life is approximately around 24 days. it stays up to 6 weeks - In most patients, a low antibody titer (≤4) can be detected in maternal serum for several weeks after administration. - Persistence of the antibody can result in a positive direct antiglobulin test in the newborn but does not have adverse clinical effects.
+- Peak serum levels are achieved faster after intravenous than intramuscular injection, - Half-life is approximately around 24 days. - In most patients, a low antibody titer (≤4) can be detected in maternal serum for several weeks after administration. - Persistence of the antibody can result in a positive direct antiglobulin test in the newborn but does not have adverse clinical effects.